How to Choose Between HMO and a High-Deductible Health Plan

 - There is a maximum limit on your out-of-pocket cost (deductibles, copayments, and other qualified medical expenses).
 For 2018, the out-of-pocket maximum is $6,650 for individuals and $13,300 for a family.

 - The insurance plan may offer some services for “free” (included as part of your plan) or with a deductible that is lower than the annual deductible:

 - Wellness and preventive care, such as visits related to prenatal and child wellness care

 - Screening services like mental health and cancer screening

 - Dental and vision care, and

 - You may receive more coverage for out-of-network provider care.
 This depends on the situation that calls for out-of-network care, your insurer’s policies, and your plan.

 You can put aside, invest, and withdraw money on a pre-tax basis for qualified health expenses.
 A HSA can also earn interest.
 In addition, your employer can match your contributions to it through a 401(k).
-You do not have to use the money in a HSA by the end of the year.
+You do not have to use the money in an HSA by the end of the year.
 You can roll over the money, saving the total amount until you retire.

-Setting up a HSA
+Setting up an HSA

 Preparation for setting up a HSA involves reviewing your medical expenses for the past two years and your projected medical expenses for next year.
-A spreadsheet of the amounts you have spent will help you estimate how much you can deposit from your paychecks into a HSA, the timing of your contributions, and the amount you expect to have in the account at the end of the year.
+A spreadsheet of the amounts you have spent will help you estimate how much to deposit from your paychecks into a HSA, the timing of your contributions, and the amount you expect to have in the account at the end of the year.